Blair Haswell: Men's

+Haswell sweeps a rock at the 2026 Players' Championship in Steinbach, Manitoba.

 Team Craik reached the playoffs at the first Slam of the 2024–25 season, losing to Team Mouat in the quarterfinals of the 2024 Tour Challenge.
 They also made the playoffs at the 2024 Euro Super Series and the Grand Prix Bern Inter, losing out in the quarterfinals and semifinals respectively.
 They had less success at the next two Slams, missing the playoffs at both the 2024 Canadian Open and the 2024 National.
 With only three playoff appearances on tour, they fell out of Slam contention by the end of the first half of the season.
 In the new year, they finished third through the round robin of the Scottish championship with a 6–2 record.
 They then lost in the semifinal to Team Whyte who went on to win the event.
 In February, they won their first event by going undefeated to claim the Sun City Cup.
 The team ended their season at the Aberdeen International Curling Championship where they lost in the final to Cameron Bryce.

 In the off season, British Curling shuffled around their men's lineups with Haswell, Bryce and Watt forming a new team with Kyle and Craig Waddell for the 2025–26 season.